How To Negotiate With Indigenous Peoples - Vancouver - November 23, 2017 | 1:00pm to 4:00pm

 Refund & Cancellation Policy –Fee is refundable (less $75 + tax) if notice is received at least 10 business days before the training.
 We reserve the right to cancel or reschedule workshop, refuse admission, or change speakers, location, or content.

 Need to complete the suggested Pre-requisite?
-Consider registering for our Working Effectively with Indigenous Peoples™ taking place earlier this Training Week or complete our Working Effectively with Indigenous Peoples™ online.
+Consider registering for our Working Effectively with Indigenous Peoples™ taking place earlier this Training Week.